Vectorscope

 A video vectorscope displaying color bars.
-The diagonal direction of the colorburst vector is indicative of a PAL signal.
+The diagonal direction of the color burst vector is indicative of a PAL signal.

 The graticule of an NTSC vectorscope.

 A PAL vectorscope displaying color bars.

 A vectorscope is a special type of oscilloscope used in both audio and video applications.
 Whereas an oscilloscope or waveform monitor normally displays a plot of signal vs. time, a vectorscope displays an X-Y plot of two signals, which can reveal details about the relationship between these two signals.
-Vectorscopes are highly similar in operation to oscilloscopes operated in X-Y mode; however those used in video applications have specialized graticules, and accept standard television or video signals as input (demodulating and demultiplexing the two components to be analyzed internally).
+Vectorscopes are highly similar in operation to oscilloscopes operated in X-Y mode; however, those used in video applications have specialized graticules, and accept standard television or video signals as input (demodulating and demultiplexing the two components to be analyzed internally).